YetAnotherNerd/whatlastgenre/README.md

-  -u, --update-cache   force cache update (default: False) -i, --interactive    interactive mode (default: False) -r, --tag-release    tag release type (from What.CD) (default: False) -m, --tag-mbids      tag musicbrainz ids (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4)
+  -u, --update-cache   force cache update (default: False) -i, --interactive    interactive mode (default: False) -r, --tag-release    tag release type (from What.CD) (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4)
 ```

-If you seriously want to tag release-types `-r` or musicbrainz-ids `-m` you
+If you seriously want to tag release-types `-r` you should also enable
-should also enable interactive mode `-i`.
-Consider to save the MBIDs `-m` when
-using mbrainz, you searched for them, why not save them? ;)

-I recommend first doing a dry-run to fill the cache and then doing a normal
+interactive mode `-i`.
+I recommend first doing a dry-run to fill the cache and
-run with interactivity enabled.
-This way you can answer all interactivity
+then doing a normal run with `-ir` enabled.
+This way you can choose the right
-questions without much waiting time in between.
+results without much waiting time in between.

 Remove the cache file to reset the cache or use `-u` to force cache updates.